 Customers on Amazon have given positive reviews of the Ninja Air Fryer.
 One customer commends the air fryer for being fast, easy to use, and quiet.
 She also appreciates the two separate large drawers that allow cooking different meals simultaneously and the non-stick coating of the drawers that makes cleaning easier.
 However, she mentions that the crisping plates in the drawers were initially difficult to remove.

-Another reviewer describes the Ninja Air Fryer as one of the best air fryers they have ever used, noting that it heats up quickly, and once you get used to the controls, it becomes easy to set up.
-D. Young finds the Ninja Air Fryer to be more accurate in temperature control and praises the meaningful cooking modes and the non-stick coating for easy cleanup.
+Another reviewer describes the Ninja Air Fryer as one of the best air fryers they have ever used, noting that it heats up quickly and becomes easy to set up once you get used to the controls.
+D. Young finds the Ninja Air Fryer more accurate in temperature control and praises the meaningful cooking modes and the non-stick coating for easy cleanup.

-A third reviewer finds the Ninja Air Fryer great with good capacity and easy to use and clean, and appreciates its quick cooking capabilities.
+A third reviewer finds the Ninja Air Fryer great, with good capacity, easy to use, and clean, and appreciates its quick cooking capabilities.
 Some minor criticisms include the containers' size and the crisping plates' initial tightness.

 Buy it if...